Get on course to a smoother transition

 It’s likely that your last few weeks in the Forces will be frantic, and in all the changes you may overlook planning for a smooth transition into a civilian career and the rest of your life.
 But setting aside time before you leave and looking at all your resettlement options will provide the solid foundation you need to build your new career.

 Step 1: Plan, research and seek advice

 Ensure that you use your Standard Learning Credits (SLC) and Enhanced Learning Credits (ELC) to build skills well in advance.
 Then research your career opportunities and entry requirements online.
 Talk to your Career or Employment Consultant about what’s available in your area.
-The CTP runs three-day (or shorter) workshops at its Resettlement Centres.
-The Career Transition Workshop (CTW), for example, leads you through civilian employment and teaches all-important skills such as writing a CV, applying for jobs, and interview techniques.
+The Career Transition Partnership runs three-day (or shorter) workshops at its Resettlement Centres.
+Career Transition Workshops (CTWs), for example, lead you through civilian employment and teach all-important skills such as writing a CV, applying for jobs, and interview techniques.
 The CTP also offers one-to-one career counselling.

 Step 2: Find out about financial support

 Check whether you are eligible for: Graduated Resettlement Time (GRT) (see below for full details); an Individual Resettlement Training Costs (IRTC) grant; and travel and subsistence support.
 Depending on how long you have been in the Forces, you may be entitled to between four and seven weeks’ resettlement time.
 Your Service Resettlement Adviser can help here.